fangtingliu/simple-ml-python/README.md

-# MachineLearning_FLP
+# Simple-ML-Python

-MachineLearning_FLP is a Python module that includes common MachineLearning algorithms.
+Simple-ML-Python is a Python module that includes common MachineLearning algorithms.
 They are implemented according to books and courses I have taken.
 Some of them include test with data provided by those books and courses.
 Sources are specified in the detailed described below.
 Thanks to all those sources.
 Courses:
 - 'Machine Learning by Standford University' courses by Andrew Ng, hosted by Coursera
 - Artificial Intelligence for Humans Volume 1: Fundamental Algorithms by Jeff Heaton